Kubernetes: Controllers

-The controller manager is a process that manages a set of core Kubernetes controllers.
+The controller manager is a single process that manages several core Kubernetes controllers (including the examples described above), is distributed as part of the standard Kubernetes installation and responding to the loss of nodes.

+Custom controllers may also be installed in the cluster, further allowing the behavior and API of Kubernetes to be extended when used in conjunction with custom resources (see custom resources, controllers and operators below).

 Nodes

 A node, also known as a worker or a minion, is a machine where containers (workloads) are deployed.
-Every node in the cluster must run a container runtime such as containerd, as well as the below-mentioned components, for communication with the primary for network configuration of these containers.
+Every node in the cluster must run a container runtime, as well as the below-mentioned components, for communication with the primary network configuration of these containers.